Jones of New Park

 Mary Elizabeth Cullimore died 3 November 1948 at Christleton aged 96 years old.
 Probate was granted to James Cullimore, engineer, William Cullimore, solicitor and Charles Cullimore, company director.
 Her effects were worth £2,674.1s.8d.
 I am guessing this is significantly less than her husbands estate because the bulk of this was left in trust.

-John and Mary's son James Cullimore married Mary Dorothy Heighway in 1918 (Reg Gen Sept 1918 Bucklow 8a 396).
-On 7 June 1924 they sailed for Melbourne, Austrailia on the "Ullyses".
+John and Mary's son James Cullimore married Mary Dorothy Heighway in 1918.
+On 4 October 1921, James a 35 year old engineer arrived in London from Bombay with his wife on the "Dongola".
+On 7 June 1924 they sailed for Melbourne, Australia on the "Ullyses".
 James was a 37 year old engineer.
 Their address in the UK was Holly Bank, Mornington Road, Sale, Cheshire.
 It is not clear how long they were away, but on 14 June 1925 they returned to the UK on "Darro" from River Plate, Argentina presumably a separate trip.
+In 1939 James, a mechanical engineer and his wife Mary were living with brother Charles at the family home "Faulkners Lodge".
 James Cullimore of 37 Argyll Avenue, Curzon Park, Chester died on 14 July 1954.
 Probate was granted to his widow, Mary Dorothy Cullimore, and George Knight Stratton, engineer.
 His effects were worth £34,355.
 19s 1d.
 Mary Dorothy Cullimore of 37 Argyll Avenue, Curzon Park, Chester died on 9 March 1966.
 Probate was granted to William Rae Cullimore and Robert Edward France Hayhurst, solicitors.
 Her estates was valued at £37,363.
 0s.
 0d.

-John and Mary's son Charles Cullimore of Faulkners Lodge, Christleton died on 19 March 1958.
+In 1939 John and Mary's son Charles Cullimore was still single, a director of a food producer living at Faulkners Lodge with his widowed mother and his brother James.
+On 28 January 1955 Charles left Wellington, New Zealand for Hull on the South Africa Star.
+He is described as a yeoman.
+It is not known how long he was in New Zealand.
+Charles Cullimore of Faulkners Lodge, Christleton died on 19 March 1958.
 Probate was granted to William Rae Cullimore, solicitor and Cyril Henry Thompson, solicitors clerk.
 His effects were worth £40,872.
 10s.
 6d.
 This suggests that he never married, but remained in the family home all his life, passing it to his nephew when he died.

 In 1881 Elizabeth Comely, aged 34 was living at Cowhill Farm, Cowhill, Thornbury with her 39 year old husband, Robert.
 Robert is described as a farmer of 291 acres employing 5 labourers and 2 boys.
 The couple had six children all living at home.
 Also at the address was a governess, two household servants and two farm servants.